dcdominiak/dcdominiak.github.io/_posts/2017-10-15-udacity-aind-lessons-learned-2.md

 ### A* search algorithm is best practice for planning

 The A* search algorithm is the go-to algorithm for search in planning problems.
-It finds the lowest-cost path from among all possible paths, and does it in an efficient way.
+It finds the lowest-cost path from among all possible paths, and does so in an efficient way.
 At each node, it searches the possible paths from that node to the goal, starting from the most promising one, the one that is estimated to have the least cost.
 All possible paths are searched in order from least estimated cost to greatest.
 The search proceeds recursively down each possible path, building up a tree of paths.

 The cost estimate used by the A* algorithm is generated using a heuristic.
 The heuristic is a measure of the path cost that's relatively inexpensive to calculate and that doesn't require the search to continue in order to generate.
-An example heuristic is using the straight line distance between two cities in a route planning system.
+An example heuristic in a route planning system is using the straight line distance between two cities.
 While no roads actually traverse that straight line exactly, it's a good estimate of the distance to that city.
-(An more importantly, it's an _admissible_ estimate: it never overestimates the true cost.)
+And more importantly, it's an _admissible_ estimate: it never overestimates the true cost.

 ### How to frame the logistics planning problem